ravensorb/Plex-Meta-Manager-Config-Generator/README.md

 * It is possible to use ENV variables (standard bash syntax supported).
 * If The Movia Database API Key is set, collection details are looked up realtime
+* If you set the "pmm_path" in the libraries it will allow you to run a "delta" and only generate missing config files

 Example: